rohan-kekatpure/rohan-kekatpure.github.io/_posts/2021-06-08-laplaces-method.md

 $$
 </div>

 If I'd encountered this formula out of the blue, it would have seemed like magic.
+My thinking would go like this: We started with  generic exponential function with a global maximum.
+And suddenly we got an _exact_ formula for its integral and that formula involves square root of $$\pi$$!
+How is that possible?
 But now we know the straightforward reasoning behind its derivation.
 By the way, $$\sqrt{2\pi}$$ is always a hint that a Gaussian is somewhere nearby.

 As a final note, we will see how Laplace's method lets us derive some pretty cool results.
 If you're familiar with the Gamma function, you probably know that it is a generalization of the factorial: